-Even though this event happened in 1994, the similarities between Intel's strategic inflection point and what brands are currently navigating because of the COVID-19 outbreak are obvious.
+Even though this event happened in 1994, the similarities between Intel's strategic inflection point and what brands are currently navigating post-pandemic are obvious.
 This is supported by our recent survey of 500 B2C marketers who are concerned about the growing demand for "convenience and safety."

-To complicate matters further, Google announced that third-party cookies will no longer be used by 2022, meaning brands have to change to using first-party and zero-party data.
+To complicate matters further, third-party cookies are no longer disappearing, but privacy concerns are at an all-time high, meaning brands have to change to using first-party and zeroparty data.

-It's official: Between current events and sweeping policy changes, brands are smack in the middle of multiple strategic inflection points right now.
+It's official: Since the days of a global pandemic and current economic uncertainty, brands are smack in the middle of multiple strategic inflection points right now.

 So what can we do about it?

 And how does it impact the way your brand delivers its products and services to customers?